Duke Ellington: Tributes

 Ellington composed incessantly to the very last days of his life.
 Music was indeed his mistress; it was his total life and his commitment to it was incomparable and unalterable.
 In jazz he was a giant among giants.
 And in twentieth century music, he may yet one day be recognized as one of the half-dozen greatest masters of our time.

-Martin Williams said: "Duke Ellington lived long enough to hear himself named among our best composers.
+Martin Williams said, "Duke Ellington lived long enough to hear himself named among our best composers.
 And since his death in 1974, it has become not at all uncommon to see him named, along with Charles Ives, as the greatest composer we have produced, regardless of category."

-In the opinion of Bob Blumenthal of The Boston Globe in 1999: "[i]n the century since his birth, there has been no greater composer, American or otherwise, than Edward Kennedy Ellington."
+In the opinion of Bob Blumenthal of The Boston Globe in 1999, "In the century since his birth, there has been no greater composer, American or otherwise, than Edward Kennedy Ellington."

 In 2002, scholar Molefi Kete Asante listed Duke Ellington on his list of 100 Greatest African Americans.

-Star on the Hollywood Walk of Fame at 6535 Hollywood Blvd.
+Ellington's star on the Hollywood Walk of Fame at 6535 Hollywood Blvd.

 His compositions have been revisited by artists and musicians worldwide as sources of inspiration and a bedrock of their performing careers: